 Forty-two soldiers from the Brazilian Navy, Army and Air Force concluded on Friday, January 30, 2015 an Internship in the Preparation of Commanders and Staff (EPCOEM) for the 22nd Brazilian contingent for the United Nations Stabilization Mission in Haiti (MINUSTAH).
 The training was carried out jointly with the Center for Peacekeeping Operations in Brazil (CCOPAB), located in Rio de Janeiro (RJ).

-The internship involved instructions on the Haitian National Police andlogistics and rules of engagement on the use of force in the context of the peace mission.
-There was also the Command-Post Training, at which there was practice and performance on the responsiveness of Commanders and Officers to typical situations of the mission.
+The internship involved instructions on the Haitian National Police,logistics, and rules of engagement on the use of force in the context of the peace mission.
+There was also the Command-Post Training, at which there was practice and performance on the responsiveness of commanders and officers to situations typical of the mission.

 The 42 military will make up the Infantry Battalion of the Peacekeeping Force, the Engineering Unit of Peacekeeping Force, and the Operative Grouping of the Marine Corps, in Haiti.

 The CCOPAB also concluded on Friday, January 30, 2015 the Translators and Interpreters Internship, with the participation of 14 military.
 They will also be part of the 22nd Brazilian contingent in Haiti.

 Sources: Haiti Chery | Brazilian Ministry of Defense

 Ministério da Defesa, Força Aérea Brasileira, 01/02/2015